jsinger67/parol/book/src/AstGeneration.md

 # AST generation

 `parol` can be instructed to generate all types your grammar implies automatically.
 It therefore analyzes all productions in your grammar.

+## Grammar transformation

 The first step is to canonicalize your grammar into a standard format applying the following transformations.

 * All EBNF constructs, i.e. optional elements, repetitions and groupings are substituted by